Camassia esculenta (Wild Hyacinth)

 Camassias hail from damp meadows and woodland edges in the Pacific Northwest of the US.
 They were once a food staple for native Indian tribes and were called 'kamas'.

 Happy in any soil that isn't permanently waterlogged.
 Good drought resistance when established.
-Plant in borders on in containers.
+Plant in borders on in containers or under deciduous trees and shrubs.

 Height and Spread: 45cm x 20cm